European Spearhead | Forged Iron Leaf-Shaped Blade with Socket | 18th Century CE

 - Rich patina with surface wear consistent with centuries of age

-- Structurally intact, testifying to its durability and craftsmanship
+- Structurally intact, demonstrating durability and craftsmanship

 Cultural Significance